nodejs/node/doc/api/child_process.md

 //The $HOME variable is escaped in the first instance, but not in the second
 ```

-**Note: Never pass unsanitised user input to this function.
+*Note*: Never pass unsanitised user input to this function.
 Any input
 containing shell metacharacters may be used to trigger arbitrary command
-execution.**
+execution.

 ```js
 const exec = require('child_process').exec;